Man Group's Ellis sees computers trumping humans again in 2015

 A further $11 billion was held in fund-of-fund strategies, through its FRM unit, and the balance largely in human-led equity, credit, commodity and currency strategies through its GLG unit.

-"This year, in the stock-picking strategies with computers, we've had a very good year ... (and) it's been a good year for CTAs," Ellis said.
+"This year, in the stock-picking strategies with computers, we've had a very good year ... (and) it's been a good year for CTAs.
+It's through doing stuff that isn't very exciting but returns is what you want," Ellis said.

 "For me, that's where I think the best opportunities to make money are."